 - Season to taste.
 Aside from the salt in the pasta water, this recipe doesn’t call for any salting … I think seasoning to taste at the end with some sea salt and a touch of pepper brings out the flavors in this amazingly … so that will definitely happen next time.

 As for the cookbook?
 I will definitely use it again.
 This was a really tasty recipe.
-Paige didn’t say a peep all through dinner — she was too focused on gobbling her bowl up.
+My daughter Paige didn’t say a peep all through dinner — she was too focused on gobbling her bowl up.
 It’s good stuff.

 My one big complaint?
 I really hate the way the directions are presented — they are in one continuous paragraph with mid-paragraph bulletpoints to differentiate one step from another.
 That makes it somewhat hard to follow.

 The directions in this New York Times reprint are better than those in the book.
 Click on the link for the recipe (with a print option!).